-In addition, Chemistry is recommended and Math is strongly recommended.
+In addition, High School or College level Chemistry and Math are strongly recommended.

-Institutional Requirement: Placement testing and all remedial courses must be completed by the general admissions deadline.
+Institutional Requirement: Placement testing and all remedial course(s) must be completed by the general admissions deadline.
 Placement tests must be within the last three years to be considered current.

-- 6. The Nursing Education Test-Practical Nursing (NET-PN examination) will be scheduled by the Student Services Office for all applicants.
+- 6. The Nursing Education Test-Practical Nursing (NET-PN examination), including the written expression component, will be scheduled by Jane Wyatt for all applicants.
 Applicants must make 51% or above to be considered for admission to the PNE program.
-Students whose scores do not meet the required minimum will be counseled by the Student Enrichment Center as regards the various career and educational options available to them. - 7.
-Once all other admission requirements are met, applicants will be ranked using competitive process, according to the Point Rating Tool outlined below.
-The top 24 ranking applicants will be admitted to the PNE program and notified with a letter of acceptance, pending receipt of the "Student Medical Form."
-The next 8 applicants in order of ranking will be placed on an alternate list and notified accordingly.
-All admission rankings are confidential information.
-An evening/weekend option will be offered starting Fall 2005 entry.
-The top 16 ranking applicants will be admitted to the PNE program and notified with a letter of acceptance, pending receipt of the "student medical form."
-The next 4 applicants will be placed on an alternate list in order of ranking and notified accordingly.
+Students whose scores do not meet the required minimum will be counseled by the Student Enrichment Center as regards to the various career and educational options available to them. - 7.
+Once all other admission requirements are met, applicants will be ranked using competitive process, according to the Point Rating Tool.
+The top 40 ranking applicants will be admitted to the PNE program and notified with a letter of acceptance, pending receipt of the "Student Medical Form."
+The next 12 applicants will be placed on an alternate list in order of ranking and notified accordingly.
+Placements in the day or evening/weekend option will be based on the applicant's first choice.
 All admission rankings are confidential information. - 8.
-All accepted applicants for admission to the PNE Progam and alternates must submit a N.C.
-Community College System "Student Medical Form" that is available in Student Services, which includes required immunization records and diagnostic tests, by June 30, 2006.
-(One exception concerns the Hepatitis B vaccine series; if this series is not complete, the applicant may enter the program if he or she has received the first dose in the Hepatitis B series with plans to complete the remainder of the series, or if he or she has signed a waiver declining vaccination.)
+All accepted applicants for admission to the PNE Program and alternates must submit a completed N.C.
+Community College System "Student Medical Form," - that is available in student services, which include required immunization records and diagnostic tests, by June 29, 2007.
 This examination of an applicant's physical and emotional health is a requirement and the accepted applicant's status is considered "pending" until this form is turned in to the PNE secretary and screened by the PNE Faculty.
-Where problematic physical or mental health conditions exist, faculty may require timely medical reports from a physician confirming that the individual is physically and mentally competent to enter the Practical Nurse Education program.

-- 9. Accepted applicants for admission must have or obtain current CPR certification, including one-man CPR and infant and child CPR.
+Where problematic physical or mental health conditions exist, faculty may require timely medical reports from a physician confirming that the individual is physically and mentally competent to enter the Practical Nurse Education program. - 9.
+Accepted applicants for admission must have or obtain current CPR certification, including one-man CPR and infant and child CPR.
 Courses are routinely offered through the Department of Continuing Education at the college.
 Students admitted to the program will not be allowed to begin classes without current CPR certification. - 10.
-Current NA1 Certification is required of all applicants. - 11.
-An orientation session is scheduled for all applicants and alternate accepted for admission.
+Current NA1 Certification is required for all applicants. - 11.
+An orientation session is scheduled for all applicants accepted for admission.
 The orientation schedule and location will be mailed with the letter of acceptance.
-(Attendance is strongly recommended.
-The Nursing Program Director should be notified of any extenuating circumstances.)
+(Attendance is strongly recommended.)